gmlewis/flutter-stylizer/README.md

 And then rearrange member names as desired.

+### Other option flags

-Note that as of `v0.0.19`, two new flags were added to modify the behavior of the "public-other-methods" as requested in #18:
+Note that as of `v0.0.19`, two new option flags were added to modify the behavior of the "public-other-methods" as requested in #18:

 - `groupAndSortGetterMethods` (default: `false`)